photkosee/unsw-wam-to-gpa-convertor/README.md

 - E: total number of credit points for which a student is effectively enrolled (excluding units with W or S)
 - F: number of credit points gained with an F grade

-## Built With

-- Next.js - Development environment
-- Tailwind CSS - CSS framework
-- shadcn/ui - User Interface library
-- react-pdftotext - PDF extraction library

 ## Reflection

 There weren’t many challenges since this is a relatively simple project.
 However, if I had to highlight one, the main challenge would be extracting all the course data from a PDF file.
 Initially, I tried using the pdf.js library, but it didn’t work as well as I had hoped.
 So, I switched to the react-pdftotext library, which was much easier to work with.
 Once I was able to extract the data from the PDF, I used regex to filter out the specific course data I needed.
 All of these implementations are contained in `./app/logic.ts`.

-## Contribution

-Pull requests are welcome for any potential improvements, as well as for any errors or edge cases you might find.
-The course extraction logic is located in `./app/logic.ts`.
-If you identify any issues, please feel free to reach out or open a pull request.

 ## Disclaimer